btschwertfeger/python-discord-client/README.md

 # Methods

-All methods below are available via the Rest and Websocket Clients.
+All methods below are available via the REST and Websocket Clients.

 ## Application